Edivri/proqrammer/README.md

 Hi there 👋
-I Am A Blockchain and Software Developer working JavaScript 💛 TypeScript 💜 Solidity, Go Lang and Flutter 💙
+I Am A Blockchain and Software Developer working JavaScript 💛 TypeScript 💜 Solidity🖤, and Flutter 💙

-Skills:
-MOBILE: Flutter <br>
-WEB:  Backend Engineering and Microservices with NodeJs and TypeScript + Go
-DESKTOP: ElectronJS and Flutter